CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< /tabs >}}

-To show which nexthop is selected for a specific source/group, run the `show ip pim nexthop` command from the `vtysh` shell:
+To show which next hop is selected for a specific source/group, run the `show ip pim nexthop` command from the `vtysh` shell:

 ```
 cumulus@switch:~$ sudo vtysh